jamesdavy21/teya-2025/README.md

 Calling list transactions or making a withdrawal with an account id that doesn't exist results in a not found error being returned.

+The applications currently assume all deposits/withdrawals are in GBP so a float is used and any decimals past 2 are ignored.

 How to run
 ==========